GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/region-migration.md

-# Region migration
+# Region Migration

-Region migration allows users to move regions between the Datanode.
+Region Migration allows users to move regions between the Datanode.

 :::warning Warning
 This feature is only available on GreptimeDB running on cluster mode and